nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/transversal-how-tos/how-to-implement-local-groups-or-roles-using-computed-groups.md

 *   So we must first create a class in `src/main/java`, defined in the package `org.nuxeo.project.computed.group`and named `ValidatorsGroupComputer`.
 *   This class must implement the `GroupComputer` interface.
 The Nuxeo Platform delivers an abstraction of this class with main class implemented named `AbstractGroupComputer`.
 We suggest to extend this class.
 *   The main method to implement is the `getGroupsForUser` that returns the list of virtual groups to which the user belongs given as parameter.
 *   The difficulty is that when `getGroupsForUser` is called the user is not yet connected.
-So you must play with the Unrestricted Runner object.
+So you must execute code as a privileged user.

 #### `ValidatorGroupComputer` Class Creation